terodox/terodox.tech/content/posts/2019-09-15--web-components-part-3/index.md

 ![Multiple elements example](multiple-elements-example.png)

 The two emojis are rendered side-by-side and the two messages are rendered side-by-side.
 Our two slots are going to take the content designated to them, either by name or default, and render all of the content!
-This means we can have
+This means we can have as many elements as we like passed into our different slots!

 ## Programmatic access to elements

+Ok, but what if I need access to the elements in the slot to add an onclick listener?

+The custom element rendering the slots can get access to its contents using two different methods:

+- `slotElement.assignedNodes()`
+- `slotElement.assignedElements()`

+These two accessors allow you to get an iterable sequence of nodes/elements to work with.
+Both methods also support an additional option to get all of the content for all descendent slots. `slotElement.assignedNodes({ flatten: true })` or `slotElement.assignedElements({ flatten: true })` will return an iterable sequence with all slots resolved all the way down the element/node tree.

 ## Slot change events

+Awesome, we can slot in contents and add listeners when we need, but what about when the slotted content changes?

+There is an event fired from a slot element when its content changes.
+The `slotchange` event doesn't have anything useful in the data passed to the event handler currently.
+The purpose is purely for observability.
+Knowing when the content changes can allow simple tricks like a small flash to let the consumer know the data they are seeing has changed recently, or more complex work like updating the event listeners you've created for child elements.

+## Wrapping up

+There was a LOT in this post, and that speaks to the power of slots when building Web Components.

+We learned about _default_ slots vs named slots, multiple elements in a single slot, how to programmatically access slot events and slot contents.
+In short, you are ready to go out an experiment with slots to start creating composable and re-usable Web Components!

+## Next Up - Styling the shadow DOM